chaudilip/Crypto-App-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### This is my Second Site which is live now feel free to check it out🚀⭐
+### This is my Second Site which is live now feel free to check it out🚀🤯

 https://react-crypto-app-lac.vercel.app/